cabinz/cbias/README.md

 Cbias is abbreviation of "a Compiler Built In A Semester".
-As a product for contest, the complier translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on Raspberry Pi <?>.
+As a product for contest, the complier translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARMv7ve assembly code running on Raspberry Pi 4 Model B 4GB.
 It's named for memorizing the time we spent together learning, coding and debugging within one semester (2021-2022-2).

 ## Environment